Diant Ramaj

-Diant Ramaj (born 19 September 2001) is a German Kosovan professional footballer who plays as a goalkeeper for club 1.
-FC Heidenheim on loan from Borussia Dortmund.
+Diant Ramaj (born 19 September 2001) is a German-Kosovan professional footballer who plays as a goalkeeper for Danish Superliga club Copenhagen on loan from Bundesliga club Borussia Dortmund.

 Club career

 Early career and 1.
 FC Heidenheim

 Ramaj played for Stuttgart clubs as SpVgg Cannstatt, VfB Stuttgart and Stuttgarter Kickers in his youth before moving to 1.
 FC Heidenheim in 2018.
 On 21 April 2019, he was named as a senior team substitute for the first time in a league match against St. Pauli.
 Three months later, Ramaj was officially promoted to the senior team and was the third goalkeeper behind Kevin Müller and Vitus Eicher.

 Eintracht Frankfurt

 On 10 May 2021, Ramaj signed his first professional contract with Bundesliga side Eintracht Frankfurt after agreeing to a three-year deal.
 On 8 August 2021, he was named as an Eintracht Frankfurt substitute for the first time in a DFB-Pokal first round match against Waldhof Mannheim.
 His debut with Eintracht Frankfurt came on 16 January 2022 in a 1–1 away draw against Augsburg after being named in the starting line-up.